ucdavis/cru-computing/collections/_peaks/new-features-change-log.markdown

 * On the person details page, moved the supervisor name under the contact details
 * Fixed some reports that had bold column text
 * Emails for workstations assignment now includes a link if they need to accept the assignment
 * Bulk edit people in the team.
-This is currently limited to Departmental Admins. //TODO: Show link to faq instructions for this page
+This is currently limited to Departmental Admins.
+[Bulk Edit](/documentation/peaks/bulk-edit-people)
 * On the workstation history and emails, show the room information.
 * Fix duplication email notification.
 * Added Key Reports and API feeds